CANToolz/CANToolz/README.md

 CANToolz is a framework for analysing CAN networks and devices.
 This tool based on different modules which can be assembled in pipe together and can be used by security researchers and automotive/OEM security testers for black-box analysis and etc.
+You can use this software to perform, ECU discovery, MITM testing, fuzzing, bruteforcing, scanning and etc

 This platform is a try to unify all needed tricks/tools and other things that you can do with CAN bus in one place.
+I have found, that there are many tools available, from Charlie Miller and Chris Valaseks to UDS/CAN tools by Craig Smith.
-Also it gives a (almost) easy way to add your modules and use "extended" version for your needs (like custom brutforcers for chosen ECU and etc).
+They all cool and useful, but it is still difficult to use it in evry-day work (al least for me) and you need to modify/code a lot of thing to get something you I want (MITM, scanners with some logic).
+That's why i have this software.
+If more people can contribute into modules, than more useful this thing can be.
+It gives (almost) an easy way to add your modules and use "extended" version for your needs
+(like custom brutforcers for chosen ECU and etc).
 Just for fun... finally.
+No Forbs, Wires  or other big noise needed around this.
+Just want to have a good tool and people around.

 "I don't get why everyone releases new "car hacking tools" all the time.  @nudehaberdasher and I released ours in 2013 and they work fine." (c) Charlie Miller (‏@0xcharlie)